 Jesus was teaching in a synagogue on the Sabbath.
 Among his listeners was a crippled woman.
-Her body was bent over so that she could not stand straight.
+Her body was bent over and she could not stand straight.

 Jesus called her to the centre of the synagogue and told her she was free to stand tall.
 She immediately did so.